Carrie Astor Wilson: Personal life

 In the early 1880s, Carrie met and fell in love with Marshall Orme Wilson (1860–1926), although her family disapproved of him and his family.
-He was the eldest son of Richard Thornton Wilson, a banker from Tennessee who had served the Commissary-General of the Confederacy and became rich investing in railways (leading to claims of war profiteering).
+He was the eldest son of Richard Thornton Wilson, a banker from Loudon, Tennessee who had served the Commissary-General of the Confederacy and became rich investing in railways (leading to claims of war profiteering).
 Wilson and his siblings were known in New York and Newport society as the "Marrying Wilsons" due to their marriages into the wealthiest and most prominent families.
 His sister Grace married Cornelius Vanderbilt III, and his brother, Richard Jr. was married to Marion Steedman Mason, granddaughter of Rear Admiral Charles Steedman of Charleston, South Carolina, and great-granddaughter of the U.S. Senator of New Hampshire, Jeremiah Mason.
-Another sister, Belle, was married to Sir Michael Henry Herbert (the British Ambassador to the U.S. during Theodore Roosevelt's administration and brother to the Earl of Pembroke), and Mary, who married New York real estate heir Ogden Goelet (parents of Mary Goelet, who married the Duke of Roxburghe).
+Another sister, Belle, was married to Sir Michael Henry Herbert (the British Ambassador to the U.S. during Theodore Roosevelt's presidency and brother to the Earl of Pembroke), and Mary, who married New York real estate heir Ogden Goelet (parents of Mary Goelet, who married the Duke of Roxburghe).

 Reportedly, Carrie "starved herself into bulimia until her mother gave in and agreed to the marriage."
 On November 18, 1884, Carrie was married to Wilson at the Astor mansion.
 Together, Orme and Carrie had two sons: